mei28/luminate.nvim/README.md

     hlgroup = "LuminateUndo",         -- Highlight group for undo.
 Default is "LuminateUndo". guibg = "#2d4f67",                -- Background color for GUIs.
 Default is "#2d4f67". fg = "#ebcb8b",                   -- Foreground color.
 Default is "#ebcb8b".
-    HIGHLIGHT_THRESHOLD = 0.9,        -- Threshold for highlighting undone text.
-Default is 0.9.
     mode = 'n',                       -- Mode in which to map undo.
 Default is 'n' (normal mode). lhs = { 'u', 'U' },               -- Keybindings for undo.
 Default is {'u', 'U'}. map = { u = 'u', U = 'U' },       -- Commands to execute for undo.